galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-#### 4. Install the ToolFactory docker container with integrated toolshed
+#### 4. CYOA option - Install the ToolFactory docker container with integrated toolshed

 - There is a more complex but integrated solution using the [ToolFactory docker container](https://github.com/fubar2/toolfactory-galaxy-docker).
 - Installation is documented in the respository and bash scripts to build and run the Docker image are provided.
 They will probably need to be adjusted as described there.
+- First time installation is slow and there seems to be a race condition that makes it fail sometimes :( but it gets better after that.
-- It provides an inbuilt toolshed and allows tools to be installed and used in the Galaxy used to run the ToolFactory.
+- It provides an integrated local private toolshed and allows tools to be installed and used in the Galaxy used to run the ToolFactory.
 - Like installation in a local Galaxy server, the docker container can be persisted as shown in the documentation for docker-galaxy-stable upon which it is based.

 ---